Trump on defensive as critics seize on reports he insulted U.S. veterans

 More recently, he has said he would block the Pentagon’s plan to cut military healthcare by $2.2 billion and reverse its plan to close the Stars and Stripes military newspaper.

+Trump’s core voters have in the past forgiven him for derisive comments on McCain and other issues, but there are signs that support among active-duty military personnel for their commander-in-chief may be slipping.

-Nevertheless, a Military Times poll of roughly 1,000 active-duty service members taken late July to early August and published last week, before the latest reports, showed waning military support for Trump and a slight preference for Biden.
+A Military Times poll of more than 1,000 active-duty service members taken late July to early August and published last week, before the latest reports, showed waning support for Trump and a slight preference for Biden.

 Several top administration officials, including U.S. Defense Secretary Mark Esper, have rallied to Trump’s defense as the controversy has grown in recent days.